 Understanding the UML Diagram: Everything You Need to Know

 The software industry developed what became UML diagrams in the mid-’90s.
-Ever since then, they have used them throughout businesses to help developers plan their work.
+Since then, they have used them throughout businesses to help developers plan their work.
 Today, they are common not only in the software industry but in many other areas, and knowing what one is may save you a great deal of time in the future.

 UML Diagram